HannahMarsh/research/README.md

 An endpoint has been added to the cache server so that, when triggered, it tells the server to stop responding to regular cache requests.
 This way, we can simulate a failure without needing to shut down the process.
 - `/fail`: When this endpoint is hit, the server changes its state to a "failed" mode where it does not respond to cache requests.
-- `/recover`: switches the server back to normal operation.
+- `/recover`: clears the cache of any data from before failing and switches the server back to normal operation.

 ### Key Components